 With a wide variety of accommodation options that would make your Great Migration safari an adventure like no other, Gosheni Safaris

 can provide you state-of-the-art lodges or authentic bush camping adventures while you’re at the heart of the drama.
-You can choose to go on a mobile camp to follow the migration, on a simple cot in the midst of the wild or even in an exclusive luxurious lodge with cutting-edge facilities.
+You can choose to go on a mobile camp to follow the migration, on a simple cot in the midst of the wild or even in an exclusive luxury lodge with cutting edge facilities.

 #3: Hot air balloon experience

 Yes, hot air ballooning can be experienced elsewhere.
 The difference is, it’s not in the Serengeti.
 With an hour flight at sunrise over the beautiful plains of the Serengeti, you will be able to view the animals and migration from up high as you float across the savannah.
 Then, once you land, a bottle of champagne and gourmet breakfast is waiting for you.
 The best thing about this is, you get to dine in the bush while a lot of game happens in your background!
 With a setting that’s nothing short of exceptional, this experience is virtually impossible to miss.

 Lauded as “the greatest wildlife show on earth”, the Great Migration is the new 7th World Wonder.
 And with all the reasons stated above, it is no surprise why.
 So, wouldn’t it be remarkable if you’re able to witness such a world spectacle?
 Besides, how often are you able to drive around a wildlife-ridden savannah?